 Polar bears can weigh more than 1300 pounds and span more than 8 feet, 6 inches from nose to tail, making them the largest carnivores to currently walk the Earth.
-(Though other bears can grow larger, like Alaska's 10-foot-long Kodiak bear, they're omnivorous, while polar bears prefer an all-meat diet.)
-The males far outweigh their female counterparts, who may only weigh between 330 and 650 pounds.
+(Though other bears can grow larger, like Alaska's 10-foot-long Kodiak bear, they're omnivorous; polar bears prefer an all-meat diet.)
+The males far outweigh their female counterparts, who may weigh between 330 and 650 pounds.
 In general, though, a bear's weight fluctuates significantly throughout the year, with some bears packing on 50 percent more body weight over the course of a successful hunting season, then losing it over the course of their long fasting months.

-2. But technically, they're marine mammals.
+2. Technically, they're marine mammals.

 Because they spend so much of their lives on ice, rather than land, polar bears are the only bears to be considered marine mammals.
 They hunt, court, and mate out on the ice, spending many months of the year far from land.

 3. They're higher on the food chain than we are.

 Human beings aren't as high on the global food chain as you might think.
 Polar bears don't have any natural predators, and their intensely carnivorous diet puts them at the top of the food chain with species like killer whales, according to researchers, while humans fall somewhere closer to the middle.
 Don't worry too much about getting eaten by one, though—a 2017 study found that during the past 144 years, there have only been 20 fatal polar bear attacks in all of the five countries that have polar bear populations.
 However, as food becomes more scarce for the bears, humans living in polar territory may soon face more risk from starving bears.